erjank/teaching/practices.md

 had planned to take a bit later, giving the helper(s) time to fix the problem.

-## Use Sticky Notes to Distribute Attention
+## Sticky Notes to Distribute Attention

 Sticky notes can also be used to ensure that the instructor's attention is fairly distributed.
 Have each learner write their name